luis12pez/Tableau-viz/README.md

 Listings are categorized according to the Borough (Brooklyn, Manhattan, Queens, Bronx, Staten Island) and Neighbourhood they belong to in the city of New York.

-Initially, it was find that the Boroughs of Brooklyn and Manhattan possess around 80% of the total places listed.
+Initially, it was found that the Boroughs of Brooklyn and Manhattan possess around 80% of the total places listed.
 As well as, Private rooms and entire homes are the predominant type of listings avaliable, they represent the 97% of them.

 Aditionally, it was ideintified that the price/night distribution is right-skewed, meaning that there are listings overpassing the 1000 USD a night.
 However, the most frequent price falls between 50 to 200 USD/night, which also cover the 70% of the data available.